Yusics/website/content/home/about.md

 [[education.courses]]
-  course = "MS in Computer Science & Information Engineering (Expected)" institution = "National Taiwan University"
+  course = "MSc in Applied Computing, 2020" institution = "University of Toronto"

 [[education.courses]]
-  course = "BSc in Physics"
+  course = "BSc in Physics, 2018"
   institution = "National Taiwan University"

 +++

 # About Me
-I'm a senior student of Physics in National Taiwan University.
+I'm a master student at University of Toronto.
 My current research focuses on Natural Language Processing and Computer Vision, especially their intersection.
-In 2017 summer, I spent wonderful time in John Hopkins University as a visiting student and advised by [Bloomberg Distinguished Professor](https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships) [Alan Yuille](http://www.cs.jhu.edu/~ayuille/) in [Computational Cognition, Vision, and Learning](http://ccvl.jhu.edu/) Lab.
+I enjoy traveling and doing the research around the world.
+I have spent time at Naver (Seongnam, South Korea), Johns Hopkins University (Baltimore, US), and Academia Sinica (Taipei, Taiwan).

-I currently work on research related to Scene Graph on Image space and Language space to improve the interpretability in deep learning.
-Here's my [Google Scholar](https://scholar.google.co.uk/citations?user=89kHyuEAAAAJ&hl=zh-TW) and my [CV](https://drive.google.com/open?id=1grRWteGtdLkVynUVY4OLJlKJWneEiKdI).
+I will start my internship at Amazon Alexa as an applied scientist intern in Aachen Germany on May 2020.
+Here's my [Google Scholar](https://scholar.google.com/citations?hl=en&user=89kHyuEAAAAJ#) and my [CV](https://drive.google.com/open?id=1Sgv5t1A8Vsbhuwy5xmwyFOmWjO8iOm86).